socolofs/tamoc/docs/_downloads/README.txt

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 0.1.17: Updated the modeling suite so that all of the save/load
+                functions are consistent with the present model variables and attributes.
+Modified the bent plume model so that ambient currents can come from any direction (three- dimensional).
+Added a new test file for the bent plume model.
+Changed the convergence criteria for the stratified plume model.
 Version 0.1.16: Updated the bent plume model so that post processing is
                 fully consistent with the simulation results.
 Also, added the capability for the bent plume model to stop at the